DarioN1/SPToCore/README.md

 That's not the best environment for coding so please, be kind when you test and review the code. ;-)

-I have tested the scanner with 4 big databases with 122, 250, 320 and 335 stored procedures, allone of the sp has been imported but this utility must be tested a little bit more.
+I have tested the scanner with 4 big databases with 122, 250, 320 and 335 stored procedures and every stored procedure has been imported but this utility must be tested a little bit more.

 ## License